DoTheEvo/selfhosted-apps-docker/jellyfin/readme.md

 ![tonemapping](https://i.imgur.com/kAz2HkY.gif)

 With 4K resolution often comes **HDR** - High Dynamic Range.<br>
-If its played on HDR device all is fine and theres better contrast and details.
+If it's played on HDR device all is fine and theres better contrast and details.
 But non-HDR devices need transcoding with tonemapping.<br>
 **Tonemapping** is what converts HDR content to **SDR** - Standard Dynamic Range.
 Without tonemapping the colors would be heavily desaturated - washed out.

 Some **clients**, like Findroid on android use mpv for playback, which somehow deals with the HDR to SDR conversion on its own.
-Might be better since its direct play, but might be worse because of putting load on the device.
+Might be better since it's direct play, but might be worse because of putting load on the device.

 ### Testing various hardware